 It gives you a visual snapshot of the nutrition quality of food products to make it easy for you to compare similar foods and make healthier food choices for you and your family.
 Basically, the more stars, the healthier the choice.
 The rating is worked out from an algorithm that takes into account kilojoules or calories plus three 'negative' nutrients - saturated fats, sugars and sodium.

 The Health Star Rating is not meant to compare different types of foods.
 So, for example, it is not meant to compare a yoghurt with a muesli bar, it's designed to compare similar packaged foods within categories and aisles.

 For more on the Health Star Rating and the rating of Sanitarium food products, read our Health Star Rating article or see our products pages for individual products.

 Getting to know what’s in the foods you eat is a great way to take charge of your health.
 Remember, if you have any questions you can always call the manufacturer – their number is usually listed on the food packaging.
-And, if you have a question for us, just Ask our nutritionists.
+And, if you have a question for us, just Ask our dietitians.